SSDs come in a variety of shapes and sizes. The biggest size is the 2.5" drives that are installed inside desktop computers.

 Which one to buy for PC

-Alternatively you also install PCIe Card based M.2 SSD on motherboards that do not have a dedicated M.2 Slot/port.
+Alternatively you also install PCIe card based M.2 adaptor on motherboards that do not have a dedicated M.2 Slot/port.
 They plug into the PCIe card slots on the motherboards just like a Graphics Card.
+Then install an NVMe ssd in it.

-But remember that that compatible motherboards would be more expensive.
+But remember that motherboards with NVMe m.2 slots would be more expensive compared to ordinary ones.

 It may not be worth the investment unless you are sure that you need super high disk read/write speeds.